 Critics have praised Léa Pool for the emotional impact and magnificent beauty of her films, and they have won a number of international awards.
 In 1979, she wrote, directed and produced Strass Café, a medium-length film, which won awards in four festivals.
-In 1984 Pool wrote and directed her first feature film, La Femme de l'hôtel which not only was selected to be at the Forum in Berlin in 1985, but went on to win seven awards, including the international press award at the World Film Festival, and the best actress award for Louise Marleau at the Toronto Genie Awards Gala.
-In 1986, she shot Anne Trister, which won numerous awards, among them, the Prix du Public at the Festival des Films de Femmes de Créteil, the critic's award at the Trola Festival (Portugal) and, in Toronto, the Genie Award for best cinematography.
+In 1984 Pool wrote and directed her first feature film, La Femme de l`hôtel which not only was selected to be at the Forum in Berlin in 1985, but went on to win seven awards, including the international press award at the World Film Festival, and the best actress award for Louise Marleau at the Toronto Genie Awards Gala.
+In 1986, she shot Anne Trister, which won numerous awards, among them, the Prix du Public at the Festival des Films de Femmes de Créteil, the critic`s award at the Trola Festival (Portugal) and, in Toronto, the Genie Award for best cinematography.

 Pool has also directed several documentaries.
 She received the Gold Plaque award for Hotel Chronicles at the Chicago International Film Festival.
 Gabrielle Roy was also a made-for-television documentary and like most of her work, it too won special recognition.
-Itwas awarded the Best History and Biography Programs Award at the 19th Rocky Awards of the Banff Television Festival in 1998 as well as receiving a Gemini Award for best documentary, also in 1998.
+It was awarded the Best History and Biography Programs Award at the 19th Rocky Awards of the Banff Television Festival in 1998 as well as receiving a Gemini Award for best documentary, also in 1998.

 Léa Pool made her first English-language film with the boarding-school romance Lost and Delirious, based on a novel by Susan Swan, and then shifted to Costa Rica to shoot her next film, the family adventure The Blue Butterfly, starring Pascale Bussières and William Hurt.

-Early in 2007 came the welcome news that there will be a new film from Léa Pool in the not too distant future.
+Early in 2007 came the welcome news that there would be a new film from Léa Pool in the not too distant future.
 Originally titled, Pieds nus, the film was released in May of 2008 as Maman est chez le coiffeur.
 It explores one summer in the life of a 12-year-old girl named, Élise.
-With her mother abandoning the family, her father unable to assume his responsibilities and her brothers in trouble, Élise is left to learn life's lessons - symbolic and otherwise - on her own.
+With her mother abandoning the family, herfather unable to assume his responsibilities and her brothers in trouble, Élise is left to learn life`s lessons – symbolic and otherwise – on her own.
 The story is almost typically Pool.
-Asked once to talk briefly about the subject of youth, Pool responded, "All ages of life are represented in my films, but the child and the adolescent are the motors.
-My desire to make films has come from an adolescence that wouldn’t end; it's a side of infancy that doesn't want to become adult.
-From film to film, I've reflected on characters between childhood and adolescence, until the moment comes when I decide to make a film about them."
+Asked once to talk briefly about the subject of youth, Pool responded, “All ages of life are represented in my films, but the child and the adolescent are the motors.
+My desire to make films has come from an adolescence that wouldn’t end; it`s a side of infancy that doesn’t want to become adult.
+From film to film, I’ve reflected on characters between childhood and adolescence, until the moment comes when I decide to make a film about them.”